Complaints about education, health and care (EHC) plans

 • change/amend what is in your child's EHC Plan following an annual review

-The Tribunal must receive your appeal within 2 months of you receiving the letter about the local authority’s decision.
+The Tribunal must receive your appeal within 2 months of you receiving the letter about the local authority’s decision, or within 30 days of the date on your mediation certificate, whichever is later.

 Up until recently, the Tribunal has only covered the educational aspects of EHC Plans.
 However, the Government has extended the powers of the First-Tier Tribunal (SEND) to make non-binding recommendations about the health and social aspects of EHC Plans as part of a national trial (single route of redress national trial).
 The trial will apply to decisions made or EHC Plans issued/amended from 3 April 2018 and will run until August 2020, when a decision will be made on its continuation.